beatriznegreiros/sediment-analyst/README.md

     * Hydraulic conductivity estimators computed with the [Kozeny-Carman Equation](https://link.springer.com/content/pdf/10.1007%2F978-3-642-40872-4_1995-1.pdf).
 Hydraulic Conductivity (kf) is computed in m/s with each of the above-mentioned computed porosity values.
     * Cumulative percentages according to the [Wentworth scale](https://www.planetary.org/space-images/wentworth-1922-grain-size).
  * Cumulative grain size distribution curves, which are available as:
-    * Static plots per sample with the *analyzer* module.
+    * Static plots per sample with the *analyzer* subpackage.
-    * Interactive plots with user-selected samples using the *app* module.
+    * Interactive plots with user-selected samples using the *app* subpackage.
  * Only in the app:
     * Bar chart of statistics.
     * Interactive map listing sample information (optional, is generated when latitude (y) and longitude (x) values are available).